joshchua/resume/README.md

 brew install ispell
 ```

-## Building my Resume
+## Building the Resume as PDFs

+Using LaTeX means that different variants of my resume can be creaeted,
+such as focusing on different points or redacting personal information
+for public copies.

+contact.tex contains this additional personal information and is
+intentionally added to gitignore.

-Building all versions of my resume:
+Building all versions of the resume:
 ```shell
 make
 ```

-Limited version with home address and phone number removed:
+### General
+Public limited version:
 ```shell
 make limited
 ```

-Full version with all details (contact.tex is not version controlled):
+Full version:
 ```shell
 make full
 ```